Samizie/Employee_Mangement_API/README.md

 - **Django**: Web framework for building the backend.
 - **Django REST Framework**: Framework for building REST APIs in Django.
-- **PostgreSQL**: Database used for storing employee and department data.
+- **SQLite**: Database used for storing employee and department data.

 ## Prerequisites

 - Python 3.x
-- PostgreSQL
+- SQLite
 - Virtualenv (optional but recommended)

 ## Installation